 Together with partners Microsoft, Broadway Partners and Adaptrum, we are helping to connect the residents of Arran with the first commercial use of wireless TV white space technology.
 Residents are now accessing speeds of 15Mbps, allowing them to run businesses, connect with family members across the globe and have access to modern online services.
 A backbone of connectivity is now opening up the island to a new a set of IoT services such as telehealth applications to help support the most vulnerable.

-Our dynamic spectrum management solution is being used by Microsoft to deliver broadband in the African continent.
-The partnership use the TVWS database along with Microsoft’s Azure to enable the deployment of low-cost terrestrial wireless broadband internet to communities across the continent.
+Our dynamic spectrum management solution is being used by Microsoft to deliver broadband to the African continent.
+The partnership uses the TVWS database along with Microsoft’s Azure to enable the deployment of low-cost terrestrial wireless broadband internet to communities across the continent.

 TVWS is unassigned or unused broadcast frequencies in the radio spectrum.
 The available set of TVWS frequencies varies, so the database identifies which frequencies devices can use in that area, at what power and for how long.

 This solution enables two-way communications at high data-rates over long distances and delivers connectivity to large open areas where it has been traditionally difficult to deploy fixed infrastructure.

 Paul Garnett, Director of Affordable Access Initiatives, Microsoft said: “Microsoft’s current mission is to empower every person and every organization on the planet to achieve more.
 For that reason, Microsoft is working with public and private sector partners around the world to develop technologies and business models that will make it easier for billions more people to affordably get online.
 In furtherance of these goals, Microsoft is excited to be working with Nominet on developing Microsoft Azure cloud-based TV white space databases that will enable Internet access providers across Africa to leverage unused broadcast frequencies and deliver low-cost broadband Internet access.”